jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/management.md

 * **Awareness**: The organization recognizes the importance of information management but lacks formal strategies and systems.
 Information is managed in silos, leading to inefficiencies.
 * **Reactive**: The organization begins to address information management in response to specific problems or regulatory requirements.
 Efforts are project-based and lack cohesion.
 * **Proactive**: There's a shift towards a more proactive approach to information management.
-The organization starts to implement standardized policies, tools, and governance structures across departments.
+The organization has started to implement standardized policies, tools, and governance structures across departments.
 * **Service-Oriented**: Information management is centralized, and services are provided to the entire organization through a shared-service model.
 There is a focus on efficiency, quality, and supporting business objectives.
 * **Strategic**: Information is fully integrated into business strategy.
 The organization leverages information as a strategic asset, driving innovation, customer value, and competitive differentiation.